 - unit_column: The name of the data column that should be considered the unit of measurement.
 Historically this has been "Units", but if your data source is SDMX then it may be "UNIT_MEASURE".

 Here are the defaults that are assumed if this is omitted:

 Optional: This setting identifies the source (or sources) of your data and metadata.
-This can be omitted if you are using the standard Open SDG approach of CSV data and YAML metadata.
-But if you would like to use non-standard inputs (such as SDMX) then you can use this as needed.
+This can be omitted if you are using the legacy Open SDG approach of CSV data and YAML/markdown metadata, but it is strongly recommended to specify your inputs using this setting.
+This is required if you are using any other input, such as SDMX or Word templates.